sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 ```
 # Instructions

 To simplify the pipeline and make it easier to debug, the pipeline consists of 5 files.
 Each file corresponds to one of the steps mentioned in the [Overview](#Overview) section.
+Within the 5 files, there are two categories of files:
+- Files that should be run using parallel computing
+- Files that should be run using sequential computing

 ## Parallel Computing Files